GereonV/configs/install.md

 1. If not using ethernet [connect to the internet](https://wiki.archlinux.org/title/Installation_guide#Connect_to_the_internet) in the desired way
 1. Partition the disk you want to install Arch on (eg. using `fdisk` or the TUI `cfdisk`):
     - *EFI System Partition* can be tiny (a few MiB) but for dual-boot setups or just to be safe use ~512 MiB
-    - **Optional:** *Linux swap* should be at least 4 MiB to be effective, usually half of the system's memory is good
+    - **Optional:** *Linux swap* should be at least 4 GiB to be effective, usually half of the system's memory is good
         - This is not needed if you intend to use a [swap file](https://wiki.archlinux.org/title/Swap#Swap_file) or [`zram`](https://wiki.archlinux.org/title/Zram)
     - *Linux root x86-64* corresponds to the root of the filesystem and should be sized accordingly
         - If other partitions will be mounted to store data, this doesn't need to be as large